How to address an envelope

 Most communication these days is digital, whether it’s via text message, email or video chat.
-But there may be times when you want to send someone something—like a handwritten thank-you note, check, birthday card, invitation or letter—through the mail.
+But there may be times when you want to send someone something—like a handwritten thank-you note, birthday card, invitation, letter or check—through the mail.

 If you’re going to send something via snail mail, you’ll want to make sure it gets to the right person at the correct address.
 That’s why it’s a good idea to know how to properly address an envelope.

-- Addresses are written a bit differently when sending mail to someone in the military or internationally.
+Addresses are written a bit differently when sending mail to someone in the military or someone located internationally.

 How to fill out an envelope, step by step